-- Measures will be in place to ensure appropriate removal and disposal of waste. - Works are programmed to be of short duration during nighttime working hours.
-The works will be completed on a rolling programme with the aim to complete noisiest works by 23.00. - The SEMP will include plans to address environmental incidents. - Mitigation measures detailed above and in the SEMP will be put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented.
+- Containment measures will be in place to prevent debris or pollutants from entering the surrounding environment. - Measures will be in place to ensure appropriate removal and disposal of waste. - Residual visual impacts will be localised to the existing A85 and WB verge and are not considered to be significant. - Works are programmed to be of short duration and embankment works will be carried out during the day.
+Night time resurfacing works will be completed on a rolling programme, with the aim being to complete the noisiest works by 23:00.

+- The SEMP will include plans to address environmental incidents. - Mitigation measures detailed above and in the SEMP will be put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors. - INNS management measures will be implemented to prevent potential INNS spread. - No in-combination effects have been identified.